 Financials are a major part of credit indices.
 AT1 bonds are deeply subordinated and are designed to absorb losses should a bank have difficulties.
 Our exposure to these bonds is limited to those institutions where our credit analysis shows a strong capital position and business model, as well as offering an attractive yield to reflect the risks of the instrument.
-Examples where we identified high quality offerings over the quarter included new issues from Nationwide and Barclays.
+Examples where we identified high quality offerings over the guarter included new issues from Nationwide and Barclays.

 Elsewhere, we added a new tier 2 issue from Credit Agricole.
 These bonds have performed well since issue in May.
-In the secondary market, we added euro-denominated tier 2 bonds from CNP Assurances, part of La Banque Postal operating across Europe and in Brazil, at a material premium to market spread levels.
+In the secondary market, we added euro-denominated tier 2 bonds from CNP Assurances, part of La Banque Postal operating across Europe and in Brazil, presented the opportunity to add bonds available at a material premium to market spread levels.
+We also added tier 1 bonds from HSBC.
+As well as an attractive yield, these legacy bonds have potential for an early repayment at a premium.